Privacy-Police/Differential-Privacy/README.md

 ### How to run the code

+All the codes related to the basic synthesizer can be found in the [basic_synthesizer](./basic_synthesizer) directory.
+The directory also contains example notebooks that demonstrate how to generate the synthetic datasets and test the performance metrics for the basic synthesizer (eg: [adult dataset example](./basic_synthesizer/adult_sample.ipynb)).

+All the scripts to train the Differentially Private Normalizing Flows model are located in the [normalizing_flows](./normalizing_flows) directory.
 Each of the scripts contain various options to run the code.
 Please run `python <script>.py --help` to see all the options before running the code.

 #### Training the Model